vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

     2. Close the quarantined laptops, and seal the screen shut with a tamper-resistant seal.
     3. Store the hardware somewhere where it is unlikely to be used by accident.
+12. Timing
+    It is crucial that only a small amount of time goes by (e.g. a few days) between the execution of the Key Generation Protocol and the Multisig Account Creation Protocol.
+Each of the signatory's
+    <span class="danger">Cold Storage Information Packet</span> will go into
+    long-term storage after the Multisig Account Creation Protocol is executed.